Global effort to get kids out of orphanages gains momentum

 Flash forward to today.
 The number of children in Romania's orphanages has plummeted from more than 100,000 to about 7,000, with a goal of closing all the old-style facilities by 2023.
 Legions of children have been reunited with their families, placed in foster homes or relocated to cheerful family-style houses run by well-trained staff like the one in Bucharest's 6th District.

 Across the globe, intensive efforts are underway to get children out of orphanages.
 Bulgaria and the former Soviet republics of Georgia and Moldova have made strides.
-China says it's now able to provide care for three-quarters of its orphans and abandoned children via foster homes or adoption.
+China says it is now able to provide care for three-quarters of its orphans and abandoned children via foster homes or adoption.
 Rwanda is set to soon become the first African country to eliminate orphanages.

-It's a goal that remains elusive in many other countries — in India, where privately run, poorly regulated orphanages abound, and in Nepal and Haiti, where unscrupulous orphanage operators sometimes pay parents to relinquish their children and then profit from donations from sympathetic foreigners.
+But it's a goal that remains elusive in many other countries — in India, where privately run, poorly regulated orphanages abound, and in Nepal and Haiti, where unscrupulous orphanage operators sometimes pay parents to relinquish their children and then profit from donations from sympathetic foreigners.

 But aid groups working to phase out orphanages believe momentum is on their side.